Mentoring Program

 Application Procedures

-2. To be eligible to apply for this fellowship, the applicant must be a first author on a platform, symposium talk or poster submitted to the conference.
+2. To be eligible to apply for this fellowship, the applicant must be a first author on a platform, symposium talk, or poster submitted to the conference.